abandroid/google-analytics-bundle/README.md

 ### config.yml

 Multiple trackers can be defined via the configuration.
-A tracker can either be created using the short syntax or using the long syntax (in case you want to change one of the optional parameters).
+A tracker can either be created using the short syntax or using the long syntax in case you want to change one of the optional parameters.

 ```yaml
 endroid_google_analytics: